Drifting Flowers

-Drifting Flowers (漂浪青春 (Piào làng qīngchūn)) is a 2008 Taiwanese lesbian drama film by director Zero Chou.
+Drifting Flowers (l) is a 2008 Taiwanese lesbian drama film by director Zero Chou.
 The original Chinese title means “The Drifting Waves of Youth.”

 Drifting Flowers had its world premiere on February 12, 2008, at the Berlin Film Festival as an official Panorama selection.

 Plot

 The story takes place in three acts, and themes of love and abandonment predominate.
 Characters deal with lesbianism and gender dysphoria.